Detecting the QCD axion via the ferroaxionic force with piezoelectric materials: Introduction

 In this Letter, we discuss a new signature of the QCD axion---the ferroaxionic force---wherein a spin-polarized piezoelectric crystal sources a static monopole axion field through the defining coupling of Eq.~\ref{eq:aGG}, \emph{without} any applied stress.
 The resulting in-medium scalar coupling can be orders of magnitude larger than its predicted in-vacuum scalar coupling, without the need for additional $\mathsf{CP}$ violation in the fundamental theory.
 The ferroaxionic force can be used as a model-independent source for monopole-dipole forces mediated by the QCD axion, thus motivating a new class of short-range force experiments.

 This paper is structured as follows.
 In Sec.~\ref{sec:Theory}, we explain how this new coupling arises, and estimate its effective size for some candidate nuclei and crystals.
-In Sec.~\ref{sec:Setup}, we describe an experimental setup that can the ferroaxionic force, based on a modification of the ARIADNE experiment~\cite{Arvanitaki:2014dfa}.
+In Sec.~\ref{sec:Setup}, we describe an experimental setup that can probe the ferroaxionic force, based on a modification of the ARIADNE experiment~\cite{Arvanitaki:2014dfa}.
 The forecasted sensitivity of this setup is discussed in Sec.~\ref{sec:Sensitivity}.
 We conclude in Sec.~\ref{sec:Conclusions}.
 We employ units wherein $\hbar = c = 1$.
+The code for this paper can be found on GitHub (\href{https://github.com/kenvantilburg/ferroaxionic-effect}{ \faGithub }).